liborty/rstats/README.md

 ## Trait MutVectors

-Some of the above more basic Vector methods are for memory efficiency reasons reimplemented so that they mutate `self` in place instead of creating a new Vec.
+Some of the methods are for memory efficiency reasons reimplemented in this trait so that they mutate `self` in place instead of creating a new Vec.
 They are useful in vector iterative methods.
 Beware that they do not return anything, so they can not be chained.

 ## Releases

+* **Version 0.4.14** Added `mutzeromd`: transforms mutable self to zero-median form.

 * **Version 0.4.13** Added `trend` between two sets of points.
 More comments, tests and examples.